 This was the 19th day in a row with no measurable precipitation, the longest stretch of dry weather since one of 26 days in October 1973.

-A late cold snap dropped the morning low to 33°, a year after a low of 32° was reported on 4/17.
+A late cold snap saw the morning low tumble to 33°, a year after a low of 32° was reported on 4/17.
 (Interestingly, the warmest temperature this month, 81°, came at the beginning of April.)
 This morning's frosty low was the coldest reading since March 21.

 A steady, cold rain, sometimes on the heavy side, fell throughout the day and amounted to 2.28" - a record for the date.
 The high was only 46°, seventeen degrees below average.